Law No. 4875

 OBJECTIVE AND SCOPE

 Article 1.
-The objective of this Law is to regulate the principles to encourage foreign direct investments; to protect the rights of foreign investors; to define investment and investor in line with international standards; to establish a notification-based system for foreign direct investments rather than screening and approval; and to increase foreign direct investments through established policies.
+The objective of Foreign Direct Investment Law is to regulate the principles to encourage foreign direct investments; to protect the rights of foreign investors; to define investment and investor in line with international standards; to establish a notification-based system for foreign direct investments rather than screening and approval; and to increase foreign direct investments through established policies.
 This Law establishes the treatment to be applied to foreign direct investments.

 a) Foreign investor: